requarks/wiki-docs/groups.md

 ### Manually Verify User

-If the user was unable to verify his account or didn't receive the verification email, you can manually verify the action by clicking the **Actions** button and select **Set as Verified**.
+If the user was unable to verify their account or didn't receive the verification email, you can manually verify the action by clicking the **Actions** button and select **Set as Verified**.

 ## Delete User